JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

     )
 end
 ```
 At first glance, `QuoteNode` wrapper seems to be useless.
-But `QuoteNode` has clear value when it's used inside a macro to indicate that something should stay quoted even after the macro finishes its.
+But `QuoteNode` has clear value when it's used inside a macro to indicate that something should stay quoted even after the macro finishes its work.
 Also notice that the expression received by macro are quoted, not quasiquoted, since in the latter case `$y` would be replaced.
 We can demonstate it using the `@showarg` macro introduced earlier, as
 ```julia
 @showarg(1 + $x)
 ```